liadensam/pern/README.md

 <br>

 - if you would like to display data you would need enivronment variables:
-    - create .env file with:
+    - create `.env` file with and add your info:

 ```sh